 The results of the edge-to-mass ratio data suggest that hominins applied a strategy that more efficiently produced flakes on rock types transported from greater distances from Kanjera South.
-In addition, previous research shows that exotic raw materials also produce more durable cutting edges (D. R. Braun, Plummer, Ferraro, et al. 2009).
+In addition, previous research shows that exotic raw materials also produce more durable cutting edges (D. R. Braun, Plummer, Ferraro, et al., 2009).
 These two factors may have incentivized the retention of exotic raw materials within the hominin tool-kit.
-The stock of these “high quality” raw materials would have become increasingly more expensive (i.e. in time and energy) to rejuvenate as hominins moved away from the Kisi highlands (D. R. Braun, Ditchfield, et al. 2008).
+The stock of these ‘high quality’ raw materials would have become increasingly more expensive (i.e., in time and energy) to rejuvenate as hominins moved away from the Kisi highlands (D. R. Braun, Ditchfield, et al., 2008).
 In this light, the high frequency of the bifacial and multifacial reduction strategies may have arisen from a need to maximize the amount utility that could be extracted from these cores.
 The exploitation of multiple flake removal surfaces on a core allows a core to remain active in a toolkit for a longer period of time.
-In later times hominins more frequently retouched formalized tools when the availability of raw materials becomes scarce (Clark and Barton 2017).
+In later times hominins more frequently retouched formalized tools when the availability of raw materials becomes scarce (Clark and Barton, 2017).
 In a similar sense, the application of complete bifacial and multifacial strategies may have allowed hominins to utilize these high quality exotic materials longer to optimize resource acquisition at Kanjera South.

 It could be argued that this pattern reflects the high level planning and foresight required to utilize and transport tools within this dynamic system.
 However, simpler explanations should also be considered.
-Modeling work has shown that tools will inevitably become more utilized as they are transported from the source, even under neutral or random conditions (Brantingham 2003; Pop 2016; Reeves 2019).
+Modeling work has shown that tools will inevitably become more utilized as they are transported from the source, even under neutral or random conditions (Brantingham, 2003; Pop, 2016; Reeves, 2019).
 Experimental research has also shown that the wide range of formal types defined by Leakey (1971) could arise through a least effort flaking strategy (Toth 1985, 1982).
 More recently, Moore and Perston (2016) showed cores will eventually become bifacial or even multi-facial when the flaking procedure is systematically randomized.
 Thus, it may be possible to produce the differences in reduction intensity and reduction strategies observed between local and exotic materials by simply combining the influence of simple flaking procedures, stone tool transport, and raw material selection.
 Given the relationship between core reduction patterns and stone tool reduction intensity, the data from Kanjera South may suggest that different reduction strategies reflect different points on a reduction continuum rather than intentionally imposed strategies or socially mediated patterns of production.
-A similar notion has been proposed from LCT variability (Iovita and McPherron 2011).
+A similar notion has been proposed from LCT variability (Iovita and McPherron, 2011).
 Oldowan researchers must consider the possibility that, in some cases, Oldowan core variability arises due to an interaction of simple flaking rules with broader ecological parameters.
 In this sense, some Oldowan core variation may be an emergent phenomenon, rather than a direct reflection of the intentions or information that was transmitted to the knapper.

-Implications for the Oldowan as a whole.
+4.4.
+Implications for the Oldowan as a whole